Update on 2021-06-07 for version 4.05

 Object Instance Assignment

-The point value of output object is still be polled and set to object’s Relinguish_Default property.
-If the value read back does not match last value written, BACRouter will set the reliability of that object to “UNRELIABLE_OTHER”, and if the time past from last writing is longer than “Re-write interval”, BACRouter will queue another write.
+The value of output object is still being polled from Modbus side and set to object’s Relinguish_Default property.
+If the value read back does not match last value written, BACRouter will set the reliability of that object to “UNRELIABLE_OTHER”, and BACRouter will queue another write after a certain time.